All Products

 • Description

-Returns the name of the largest partition that contains data in a partitioned table.
-The partitions are sorted alphabetically.
-The function then reads the data from this partition.
+Returns the maximum value of a level-1 partition that contains data in a partitioned table.
+The values are sorted alphabetically.
+The function then reads the data from that partition.

-• The MAX_PT function can also be implemented using standard SQL statements.
-For example, SELECT * FROM table WHERE pt=MAX_PT("table"); can be rewritten as SELECT * FROM table WHERE pt = (SELECT MAX(pt) FROM table);.
+• The MAX_PT function can also be implemented using standard SQL.
+SELECT * FROM table WHERE pt=MAX_PT("table"); can be rewritten as SELECT * FROM table WHERE pt = (SELECT MAX(pt) FROM table);.

 Note

 MaxCompute does not provide a MIN_PT function.
-To obtain the smallest partition that contains data in a partitioned table, you cannot use the SQL statement SELECT * FROM table WHERE pt=MIN_PT("table"); in the same way that you use the MAX_PT function.
-Instead, use the standard SQL statement SELECT * FROM table WHERE pt= (SELECT MIN(pt) FROM table);.
+You cannot use the SQL statement SELECT * FROM table WHERE pt=MIN_PT("table"); to achieve a similar function as MAX_PT to retrieve the minimum partition that contains data.
+However, you can use the standard SQL statement SELECT * FROM table WHERE pt= (SELECT MIN(pt) FROM table); to achieve the same effect.

-• If all partitions in a table are empty, the MAX_PT function fails.
-Ensure that at least one partition contains data.
+• If all partitions in the table are empty, the MAX_PT function fails.
+Make sure that at least one partition is not empty.

 • Parameters

-table_full_name: A required value of the STRING type that specifies the name of the table.
+table_full_name: Required.
+A value of the STRING type.
+The name of the table.
 You must have read permissions on the table.

 • Return value